 We conducted our first say-on-pay vote at our 2013 Annual Meeting of Stockholders.
 At that meeting, we also conducted the first nonbinding advisory vote of our stockholders with respect to whether future say-on-pay votes would be held every one, two or three years (also known as a "say-on-frequency" vote).
 At our 2019 Annual Meeting of Stockholders, we conducted our second say-on-frequency vote.
 At each of the 2013 and 2019 Annual Meetings of Stockholders, a plurality of the votes cast selected one year as the frequency of our future say-on-pay votes.
-Accordingly, we conduct a say-on-pay vote annually, including at the 2024 Annual Meeting of Stockholders, and we expect that our next say-on-pay vote will occur at the 2025 Annual Meeting of Stockholders.
-We hold a say-on-frequency vote at least once every six years.
+Accordingly, we conduct a say-on-pay vote annually, including at the 2024 Annual Meeting of Stockholders, we hold a say-on-frequency vote at least once every six years.
 We anticipate that our next say-on-frequency vote will occur at the 2025 Annual Meeting of Stockholders.